vadondaniel/local-grammar-translate/README.md

 Set `OLLAMA_AUTOSTART` to `false` if you prefer to run `ollama serve` yourself.
 The server checks connectivity before every request and streams paragraph-level updates back to the client.

+Project-wide options live in `project.config.json`.
+Use it to change the Express server port, Vite dev server port, and the available Ollama models (each entry has an `id` and human-friendly `name`).
+Both the server and client read this file on startup, so restart your dev processes after editing it.

 ## Building for Production

 ```bash